Search tips

 How do I search?

-When you search in a database or with the Library Search Tool, you can refine your search using various techniques and methods.
+When searching in a database or using the Library Search Tool, you can choose between systematic and open approaches.
+You can also refine your search using different techniques or by applying filters.

 Common search techniques